 The Company derecognizes financial assets only when the contractual rights to cash flows from the financial assets expire, or when it transfers the financial assets and substantially all of the associated risks and rewards of ownership to another entity.
-Gains and losses on derecognition are generally recognized in the consolidated statements of loss.
+Gains and losses on derecognition are generally recognized in the consolidated statements of profit or loss.

-Notes to the Condensed Consolidated Interim Financial Statements (Unaudited, prepared by management and expressed in Canadian Dollars) For the nine months ended August 31, 2021
+Notes to the Consolidated Financial Statements (Expressed in Canadian Dollars) For the year ended November 30, 2021